benfixit/catholic_hymnbook/content/stand-up-and-sing-to-the-lord.md

 ---
 id: 355
-title: Stand Up and Sing to the Lord
+title: Stand Up and Sing to the Lord (Psalm 148)
 ---

 _Chorus:_